njerezlillo/improvedprocesscapability/README.md

 # Improved process capability assessment through semiparametric piecewise modeling

-pwexp.R: Contains all the main functions related to the piecewise power-law model.
+pwexp.R: This contains all the main functions associated with the piecewise exponential model.

-capability.R: Contains all the main functions related to the piecewise power-law model.
+capability.R: Includes the implementation of the Process Capability Indices.

 ## Application:

 cod_1.
-R: Contains the script for the results of Bayesian inference using the Jeffreys prior.
+R: Script displaying the results of methodologies applied to Rolling Bearing Data.

 cod_2.
-R: Contains the script for the results of Bayesian inference using the Jeffreys prior.
+R: Script displaying the results of methodologies applied to Aluminum Electrolytic Capacitor Data.

 cod_3.
-R: Contains the script for the results of Bayesian inference using the Jeffreys prior.
+R: Script displaying the results of methodologies applied to Polymer Granules Data.

 ## Simulation Study:

-sim_Cpk_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.
+sim_Cpk_i: Contains the code for generating the tables related to the Cpk index in the i-th scenario of the simulation study. i = 1, 2, 3.

-sim_Cpm_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.
+sim_Cpm_i: Contains the code for generating the tables related to the Cpm index in the i-th scenario of the simulation study. i = 1, 2, 3.

-sim_CpmA_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.
+sim_CpmA_i: Contains the code for generating the tables related to the Cpm^* index in the i-th scenario of the simulation study. i = 1, 2, 3.

-sim_Cpmk_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.
+sim_Cpmk_i: Contains the code for generating the tables related to the Cpmk index in the i-th scenario of the simulation study. i = 1, 2, 3.

-sim_tau_i: Contains the programming for the figures in the simulation study. i = 1, 2, 3.
+sim_tau_i: Contains the code for generating the tables related to the change points in the i-th scenario of the simulation study. i = 1, 2, 3.

 ## Reference
 Soares V, Jerez-Lillo N, Ferreira P, Ramos P. Improved process capability assessment through semiparametric piecewise modeling.